April 05, 2016

 Some infants and children with AHC exhibit developmental delays.
 In addition, some children who experience prolonged, recurrent episodes may develop slowly progressive neurological problems including loss of previously acquired skills (psychomotor regression) and cognitive impairment.
 Behavioral or psychiatric issues such as impulsivity, short-temperedness, poor communication and poor concentration may also occur.
 Some affected children may have learning disabilities and issues with skills that require movement and coordination (dyspraxia).

 A common, frequent type of spell in infants with AHC results in irregular eye movements including rapid, involuntary, “jerking” eye movements that may be side to side, up and down or rotary (episodic nystagmus).
 Nystagmus often affects only one eye (monocular).
-In some cases, these irregular eye movements are the first noticeable symptom of AHC, but they often go unrecognized, or are considered most likely to represent seizure activity.
+In some patients, these irregular eye movements are the first noticeable symptom of AHC, but they often go unrecognized, or are considered most likely to represent seizure activity.
 Some affected individuals may intermittently appear crossed-eyed, where the eyes are misaligned either outward (exotropia) or inward (esotropia).
 With exotropia, one eye drifts outward toward the ear, while the other eye faces straight ahead.
 With esotropia, one eye drifts inward toward the nose, while the other eye faces straight ahead.

-In at least 2/3 of cases, AHC is caused by a mutation in the ATP1A3 gene.
+In at least 2/3 of individuals, AHC is caused by a mutation in the ATP1A3 gene.
 Genes provide instructions for creating proteins that play a critical role in many functions of the body.
 When a mutation of a gene occurs, the protein product may be faulty, inefficient, or absent.
 Depending upon the functions of the particular protein, this can affect many organ systems of the body, including the brain.

 The ATP1A3 gene is responsible for the production of the protein, ATPase, Na+K+ transporting, alpha 3 polypeptide, that is required for the normal function of nerve cells in the brain.
 This protein plays a role in the transport of sodium and potassium ions across a channel that connects nerve cells (neurons), helping to regulate brain activity.
 Consequently, AHC may be classified as a channelopathy, a group of disorders characterized by abnormalities in the flow of electrically charged particles known as ions (commonly calcium, sodium, and potassium) through pores in cell membranes (ion channels).
 These channels are involved in various functions of the body and, therefore, channelopathies can potentially cause a wide variety of symptoms.